MicrosoftDocs/msix-docs/msix-src/supported-platforms.md

 ### Microsoft Store submission
 The minimum supported OS version of an MSIX package is listed in the manifest file of the package as `MinVersion` in the `TargetDeviceFamily` element.
 For example an MSIX package may list `MinVersion="10.0.17701.0"` as the minimum supported version, which means that the MSIX package can run on this and later versions of the OS.

 On Windows 10 versions 1709, 1803, and 1809, we support the mainstream enterprise deployment scenarios.
-These include installation through SCCM, Microsoft Intune, PowerShell or double-click installation.
+These include installation through Microsoft Endpoint Configuration Manager, Microsoft Intune, PowerShell or double-click installation.

 Currently, MSIX installation through the Microsoft Store and Microsoft Store for Business require Windows 10 version 1803.